rodrigoemcode/rodrigoemcode/README.md

-### Hi dear 👋, I'm Rodrigo Silva and i'm from Brazil
+### Hi dear 👋, I'm Rodrigo Silva

-Hello!
-My name is Rodrigo Silva, and I am a computer science student passionate about technology.
+And i am a computer science student passionate about technology.
 I am a beginner in the programming field and I am always seeking new challenges and learning opportunities.

 Skills